 To assemble the "sandwiches," grab two plates.
 Place a cooked patty on each plate and spread it with mustard.
 On top of the mustard, layer the lettuce, onion, tomato, and cheese, and then top with another cooked patty.
 Serve immediately.

-- I prefer to use pre-formed beef patties in this recipe.
-They are more uniform, and they keep their shape better when cooked than the ones I shape by myself from a package of ground beef.
+- I prefer to use pre-formed beef patties because they are more uniform and keep their shape better when cooked than the ones I shape by hand.

 - It's important to let the burgers rest for 5 minutes before serving them.
 This rest period will allow the juices to redistribute and settle, ensuring juicy burgers.

-It's quite messy and will require extra napkins.
+- This bunless burger is quite messy and will require extra napkins.
 But it's admittedly more fun than using a knife and a fork, and it is always a hit with kids, who find the "meat bun" funny - and fun.
 The kids enjoy not just eating these burgers but also assembling them.
+But for a more dainty experience, use iceberg lettuce or cloud bread as your burger bun.

 Serving Suggestions

-- I like to serve this tasty burger with vegetables, such as steamed broccoli or green beans.
+- Vegetables: I usually serve this burger with vegetables, such as steamed broccoli or green beans.

 Recipe Card